mvolkmann/blog/src/htmx.md

 - Python with Flask (see the `render_template` function) or Django (see the `loader.get_template` and `template.render` methods)
 - {% aTargetBlank "https://github.com/stolinski/hype", "Hype" %}
+  which uses TypeScript, Bun, Elysia, SQLite, and Drizzle.

 One downside of having many options is that there are no canonical examples of implementing endpoints for an htmx application.